• Skip to Content

 AJ 014 Contemporary Police Issues 3 Units

-Students examine the evolution of American law enforcement including federal, state, and local systems of policing.
-Police selection, hiring and training requirements, demands of the job, leadership and ethics, contemporary policing strategies, community policing, diversity in law enforcement, and the role of discretion are examined.
-Students also analyze police-community relations, institutional accountability, and the challenges and trends of administering justice in a pluralistic society.
+This course examines American law enforcement, including federal, state, and local systems of policing.
+Police selection, hiring and training standards, job demands, leadership and ethics, contemporary policing strategies, diversity in law enforcement, and the role of discretion are examined.
+Emphasis on historical perspectives, police-community relations, institutional accountability, and the challenges and trends of administering justice in a pluralistic society are analyzed.

 Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: L